By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 DSM is short for Diagnostic and Statistical Manual of Mental Disorders.

-The early lists of diseases were about mortality, morbidity and treatment.
+The early lists of diseases were about mortality, morbidity, and treatment.

 Some of the earliest efforts to categorize diseases had to do with classifying causes of death.
 Other methods of classification were used on census reports to describe those who were unable to work because of mental retardation or mental illnesses.

 It was also useful to doctors to have lists of diseases in order to help direct treatment.
 That medical model continues to influence mental health treatment.
-The APA is an organization of those people from a medical specialty who can prescribe medication.
-The result of reliance on doctors to write the classification system has been medicalization of mental illness.
+The APA is an organization of those people from a medical specialist who can prescribe medication.
+The result of reliance on doctors to write the classification system has been the medicalization of mental illness.
 If the main tool you have to treat illness is medications then they get classified by those disorders that will respond to a particular class of medication rather than those that will be best treated by a particular talk therapy.

-One goal in encouraging universal use of the DSM (and the International Classification of Diseases or ICD, more on the ICD in another post) is to increase the likelihood that when clinicians in various countries diagnose someone with a mental illness they are using the same definitions and criteria.
+One goal in encouraging the universal use of the DSM (and the International Classification of Diseases or ICD, more on the ICD in another post) is to increase the likelihood that when clinicians in various countries diagnose someone with a mental illness they are using the same definitions and criteria.

 When you do research it is important to be researching the same disorder.